babelsociety/website/content/blog/in-depth-economy/index.md

 - Economic corruption: there is nothing we could give to somebody else to force them to do what we want.
 - Economic discrimination: everyone will have as much as everyone else, making any discrimination based on wealth impossible
 - Black markets: there will be no customs or illegal goods, hence no need for black markets
-- Tax evasions: no taxes, no evasion.
+- Tax evasions: no money, no taxes, no evasion.

 **The most important issue solved is pollution**.
 The greatest cause of pollution today isn't due to a lack of green technology, but rather people profit more by *not* using them.

 Those who decide to poison the river live far, far away from it, and thus don't care the least about it.
-Notwithstanding the elimination of the profit motive, because all production in Babel is under the responsibility of local people, **nobody sane in mind would poison the river they use for water**.
+Notwithstanding the elimination of the profit motive, given that all production in Babel is under the responsibility of local people, **nobody sane in mind would poison the river they use for water**.

-Babel creates the perfect environment to reduce and eventually completely eliminate pollution.
+Babel creates the perfect environment to reduce and completely eliminate pollution.

 **This is the most important contribution and why we should all support this kind of economic systems**.